‘Arithmetic is about being able to count up to 20 without taking off your shoes.’ Mickey Mouse

 We use the White Rose Scheme of Learning to ensure comprehensive coverage and progression throughout the school.
 We use this scheme as a planning tool, in addition to other high quality resources, and we adapt these resources according to the needs of our pupils.
 This adaptation is based upon summative assessment gap analysis, ongoing formative teaching judgements and pupil feedback, and means pupils receive a bespoke curriculum matched to their needs; one which nurtures an enthusiasm and love for Mathematics.

 Timestables knowledge is a crucial building block in allowing pupils to access the rest of the Maths curriculum.
+We have developed our own strategy to ensure pupils acquire these skills successfully and are able to apply them to more challenging problems as they move through the school.
 Time is allocated in class to develop these skills, starting first with counting in EYFS before moving on to timestables in later year groups.
-To support the development of these skills, we use Timestables Rockstars from Year 2 onwards.
+To support the development of these skills, we use Timestables Rockstars from Year 2 onwards and a number of other teaching strategies.

 Maths at home